 In New York City, 1 in 7 Expectant Mothers Test Positive for Coronavirus

-About 15% of pregnant women admitted to two maternity wards in northern Manhattan in late March and early April were already infected with the new coronavirus, though most had no symptoms, according to a new study by physicians at Columbia University Irving Medical Center and NewYork-Presbyterian.
+About 15% of pregnant women admitted to two maternity wards in northern Manhattan in late March and early April were already infected with the new coronavirus, though most had no symptoms, according to a new study by physicians at the Vagelos College of Physicians and Surgeons at Columbia University Irving Medical Center and NewYork-Presbyterian.
 In the study, the researchers tested all 215 women who were admitted to the two labor and delivery units as soon as the women arrived at the hospital.

 The data were reported April 13 in a letter to the New England Journal of Medicine.